Skip to content

 New South Wales

-All teachers in NSW recieved a pay rise as of 9th October 2023.
+All teachers in NSW received a pay rise as of 9th October 2025.
 Teacher salary in NSW is divided into 6 bands for teachers at the state’s public schools.
 Teachers are able to progress within these bands or move up a band based on qualifications, experience, and performance.
-While graduate teachers can expect a starting salary of $85,000, the state’s most experienced teachers can be paid up to $129,948, with Highly Accomplished and Lead Teachers earning a higher salary.
+While graduate teachers can expect a starting salary of $90,177, the state’s most experienced teachers can be paid up to $129,536, with Highly Accomplished and Lead Teachers earning a higher salary.

 Teacher pay in NSW at a glance: